Author: Hasmik Hovhannisyan

-Next morning Eva went to Gugark police station with her coordinator.
-They arrived at noon, and left at midnight.
+The next morning Eva went to Gugark police station with her coordinator.
+They arrived at noon and left at midnight.
 The following five days consisted of the same routine.
 She was forced to repeat her story over and over again.

-In the beginning she told it to police officers who stood at the entrance, inert and lethargic, having a smoke.
+In the beginning, she told it to police officers who stood at the entrance, inert and lethargic, having a smoke.
 Then — to a policeman inside.
 Then — to the Lori region investigator, with whom she went to the scene of the crime.
 She remembered both name and appearance of the culprit.
-The only person who fit the description was 24 year old Armen F. He had a young wife and a little child, turns out.
+The only person who fit the description was 24 years old Armen F. He had a young wife and a little child, it turned out.
 Police arrested him.
-During the identification process both rapist and victim stood in one room, face to face.
-He had the same clothes on as on the day before.
+During the identification process, both rapist and victim stood in one room, face to face.
+He had the same clothes as on the day before.

 Police decided to arrange the face-to-face meeting so that every side would tell their version of what happened.
 The conflicting sides often settle disputes peacefully before appealing to trial, they explained.